viper-010/Python_YT/31-Set-Methods/Tutorial /31_01_joining-sets.md

 # Joining Sets
 Sets in python more or less work in the same way as sets in mathematics.
 We can perform operations like union and intersection on the sets just like in mathematics.

--Any set method that ends with _update will:
+- Any set method that ends with _update will:
-Modify the original set in-place.
+  1.Modify the original set in-place.
-Returns:> None.
+  2.Returns:> None.

--The versions without _update will:
+- The versions without _update will:

-- Leave the original set unchanged.
+  1.Leave the original set unchanged.
-Return a new set with the result.
+  2.Return a new set with the result.

 ---
 ## I. union() and update() :